sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ## Sequences

-In C-familly languages an array is a fundamental type and can be created literaly using curly brakets *{* and *}*, but in more mathematical oriented languages such as Fortran an Julia common brakets are used.
+In C-familly languages an array is a fundamental type and can be created literally using curly brackets *{* and *}*, but in more mathematical oriented languages such as Fortran an Julia common brackets are used.

 ~~~~brush: java
 var int[] array = new int[]{1, 2, 3};
 ~~~~

-On a closer look we can understand the C-familly languages syntax like Java or C# as not having array literals *per se*, but initializers applyed to arrays.
+On a closer look we can understand the C-family languages syntax like Java or C# as not having array literals *per se*, but initializers applied to arrays.
 So the syntax ``{1 ,2 , 3}`` does not denote an array, but an initializer.
-Initializers do not have type and they are intrinsicly understood by the compiler.
+Initializers do not have type and they are intrinsically understood by the compiler.

-What's appening in that java code is that an array is being constructed with ``new int[]`` and then initialized with the values 1, 2 and 3.
+What's happening in that java code is that an array is being constructed with ``new int[]`` and then initialized with the values 1, 2 and 3.
 The JVM will translate this two operations as a single operation, but conceptually there is a difference.

 In C# the same concept is used to initialize both arrays and lists